 Harshman Quadrangle currently has two halls open: Anderson and Bromfield.
 It's a short walk to the Sundial Food Court across the Alumni Mall, a large courtyard area accompanied by outdoor basketball courts.
 The Rec.
 Center, intramural fields and athletic complexes are nearby as well as many local businesses.

 Kohl Hall houses over 300 students in double occupancy rooms.
 Kohl is centrally located on campus and is right next door to the Carillon Dining Center.
 Kohl hosts several learning communities including, the Business District, Chapman Learning Community, the Global Village, La Comunidad, and La Maison Française.
 Kohl Hall residents are encouraged to participate in one of the communities.

 Kreischer Quadrangle consists of four residence halls: Ashley, Batchelder, Compton, and Darrow.
 Kreischer features the Sundial Food Court along with the Alumni Mall, a large courtyard area accompanied by outdoor basketball courts.
 The Rec.
 Center, intramural fields and athletic complexes are nearby.
 The Arts Village learning community is housed in Kreischer Compton and the Music Community is located in Batchelder and the BGreen Sustainability theme community is located in Darrow.

-McDonald has a new entrance, front desk and lounge area and updated rooms including new carpet, paint, lighting and furniture.
-McDonald's courtyard features The Oaks dining center which host all-you-care-to-eat style of dining.
+Recently renovated McDonald Hall is close to the Student Union and many academic buildings.
+The courtyard features The Oaks dining center which host all-you-care-to-eat style of dining.
 Members of the ARMY ROTC, the Aviation Community, the Educators in Context and Community (ECCO), the Construction Management Theme Community, and the SEARCH Community also live in McDonald.
-It is close to the Student Union and many academic buildings.
-All students are eligible to live here.